dianahcortez/Mission-to-Mars/README.md

 <img width="600" alt="mission to mars pre bootstrap" src="https://user-images.githubusercontent.com/104927745/185812071-55a66d31-8167-45fa-8b5b-b36069d08dd9.PNG">

 ## Adding Bootstrap 3 To the HTML Page
+- Updating the Title Color to Aquamarine
+- Updating the Latest Mars News section to be centered
+- Updated the sizing of Mars Hemisphere photos smaller to they fit on one line

 <img width="600" alt="mission to mars post bootstrap" src="https://user-images.githubusercontent.com/104927745/185813159-63a755ea-8ebd-46f8-9dc8-d6f96bced91d.PNG">

 ## Summary